shetabit/transform-request/README.md

 #### Create a new data transformer

-we use transformers to transform request datas.
+> we use transformers to transform request data.

 you can run the below command in your console in order to create a new data transformer named `TestTransformer`.